 So make sure you understand the basics of each test you’ll be running and that your kit and reagents are fresh (they should have an expiration date stamped on each bottle) before Testing Pool Water.

 The stronger the muscle or Total Alkalinity in water the less chance that pH moves up or down leaving that ideal range in the pH scale that is needed for the optimum level to keep your pool water sanitized and for chlorine to work properly.
-This pH and Alkalinity testing are critical for controlling your pool no matter the size or amount of water it holds.
+This pH and Alkalinity testing is critical for controlling your pool no matter the size or amount of water it holds.

 Low Alkalinity in pools: